Swarchal/phenoScreen/README.md

 ## Caveats

-PhenoScreen assumes that metadata and featuredata columns are labelled differently, and that all metadata columns share a similar prefix.

-By default this is `Metadata`.
-Though this can be changed globally by changing the settings in `options` at top of your script after loading `phenoScreen`.
+PhenoScreen assumes that metadata and featuredata columns are labelled differently, and that all metadata columns share a common prefix.
+By default this is `Metadata` (following CellProfiler convention), though this can be changed globally by changing the settings in `options` at top of your script after loading `phenoScreen`.
 e.g

 ```r